 As discussed in the BC Jobs Plan, the government has set a goal of increasing the number of international students by 50% over four years.
-This will translate into an additional 47,000 students living and studying in the Province2.
+This will translate into an additional 47,000 students living and studying in the Province.
 Douglas College's leadership and on-going achievements in international education demonstrate direct alignment with the BC Jobs Plan.

 The College has won awards for internationalization and aspires to merit more.
 Douglas College offers a comprehensive approach to internationalization: bringing international students to Canada, sending Canadian students abroad, and internationalizing the curriculum.
-Along with expanding its existing international work, Douglas College will seek to diversify and improve it.
+Douglas College will expand its efforts to provide high quality international educational experiences for domestic and international students.

-Consistent with the BC Jobs Plan, international enrolment has more than doubled at Douglas College in recent years and now stands at over 1,500 FTEs for the fiscal year, with students coming from 84 different countries.
+Consistent with the BC Jobs Plan, international enrolment has more than doubled at Douglas College in recent years and now stands at over 1,800 FTEs for the fiscal year, with students coming from 90 different countries.
 As Douglas continues to increase international enrolments, the College will be considering questions of optimal size and appropriate proportions of international students.

-While international enrolments have grown at >10% compound annual growth rate the past several years the College maintains high recruiting standards ensuring that the international students who come to the College have the skills to succeed in their program of studies.
-Indeed, Douglas' international students exhibit approximately the same pass rate as their domestic counterparts.
+Although international enrolments have grown at a compound annual growth rate of greater than 10% over the past several years, the College maintains high recruiting standards ensuring that the international students who come to the College have the skills to succeed in their program of studies.
+Indeed, Douglas' international students exhibit approximately the same pass rate and grade point averages as their domestic counterparts.